10 best hybrid vehicles in Australia

 |Fuel use||3.3L/100km/31km EV range|

-Drivers of the 40e can choose from three drive modes – 'Max' which locks out the petrol engine until 120km/h, 'Auto' which leverages both systems according to driving conditions and can run on the electric motor alone up to 70km/h, and 'Save' mode which runs on petrol only allowing you to recharge the battery and conserve it for later use.
+Drivers of the 40e can choose from three drive modes – 'Max' mode, which locks out the petrol engine until 120km/h, 'Auto' which leverages both systems according to driving conditions and can run on the electric motor alone up to 70km/h, and 'Save' mode, which runs on petrol only, allowing you to recharge the battery and conserve it for later use.

-The stage then is perfectly set for the next-generation X5 xDrive45e, which fingers crossed, will land here sooner rather than later.
+The stage, then, is perfectly set for the next-generation X5 xDrive45e, which, fingers crossed, will land here sooner rather than later.
 It is powered by a 3.0-litre in-line six and combines with the 82kW electric motor for a total output of 290kW of power and 600Nm of torque.
-Zero-100km/h in 5.6 seconds isn’t shabby either.
+Zero-100km/h in 5.6 seconds isn't too shabby, either.

 |Transmission||CVT auto, all-wheel drive|